Wavelength-adaptive spin-orbit orbital angular momentum management in three-wave mixing: Conclusion

 \section{Conclusion}

 We exploited a wavelength-tunable spin-orbit device that flips the helicity of circularly polarised input light and changes its OAM state by amounts of two units, in a nonlinear optics framework.
 This is achieved by a stable topological defect in a nematic slab that results from the combined action of magnetic and electric fields.
 We show this device can perform spin-orbit coupling for 1550 nm with efficiency $\eta_{\lambda_\mathrm{IR}} = 0.98$ but leaves 808 nm unaffected ($\eta_{\lambda_\mathrm{NIR}} = 0.03$).
-This enables the generation of a bimodal state that is wavelength-dependent.
+We have demonstrated this for the wavelengths individually.
+Placing the device in a dual wavelength set-up would enable the generation of a bimodal state that is wavelength-dependent.
 Additionally, both wavelengths can be subjected to spin-orbit coupling simultaneously.
 We reported an efficiency~$\eta_\lambda (U)$ look-up table that reports how their respective efficiencies depend on the applied electric field.
 For 808 nm, we can achieve maximum efficiency $\eta_{\lambda_\mathrm{NIR}} = 0.99$ ($\eta_{\lambda_\mathrm{IR}} \simeq 0.4$).
-The maximum efficiency for bi-colour spin-orbit coupling was found $\eta_{\lambda_\mathrm{NIR}} = \eta_{\lambda_\mathrm{IR}} = 0.79$.
+From the individual efficiency look-up tables, we can identify that the maximum efficiency for a simultaneous bi-colour spin-orbit coupling would be around $\eta_{\lambda_\mathrm{NIR}} = \eta_{\lambda_\mathrm{IR}} = 0.79$.